 A few years ago when I was home sick with little ones, my sister-in-law, Katie, brought over the best homemade chicken noodle soup.
 I remember slurping the hot soup out of the bowl and feeling almost instantly better.
 Once I was better, the first thing I did was call Katie and ask her for the chicken noodle soup recipe.
 I had to have it!

 I’ve made a few adjustments to her recipe and now I make it when anyone in my family is sick.
 I also enjoy making a batch to take over when a friend is sick, just as Katie had done for me.
-We all deserve to be taken care of every once in a while and this soup is an easy way to show someone else that you are thinking of them.
+We all deserve to be taken care of every once in a while and this chicken noodle soup is an easy way to show someone else that you are thinking of them.
 For home deliveries, I fill up a large mason jar of the soup.